 Looking for hiking poles instead?
 See our roundup of the best trekking poles for hiking buyer’s guide.

-Generally, I would recommend going for the lightest running poles you can afford, which are typically made from carbon (rather than aluminium).
+Generally, I would recommend going for the lightest running poles you can afford, which are typically made from carbon (rather than aluminum).
 Consider folding/collapsible poles too, if you plan to stow them in a running hydration vest while not in use.

-What are the Benefits of using Trail Running Poles?
+What are the benefits of using trail running poles?